nazihous/nmon2pbi/README.md

 FrameNodeTable = DISTINCT(SELECTCOLUMNS('all',"Frame",[lpar_info.Frame],"Node",[lpar_info.Node]))
 ```

 These DAX formulas are designed to create relationships in the Power BI data model.
-By using the `TimestampTable` and `FrameNodeTable`, you can establish a one-to-all relationship with the main data table (`'all'`).
+By using the `TimestampTable` and `FrameNodeTable`, you can establish a one-to-all relationship with the main data tables .
 This enables filtering and selection based on timestamps, frames, and nodes across all metrics, providing a seamless experience for data exploration and analysis.

 ### UARGS and TOP Relationship